TutsWiki/source/content/tutorials/pandas cookbook/chapter2.md

 complaints = pd.read_csv('311-service-requests.csv')
 ```

-Depending on your pandas version, you might see an error like "DtypeWarning: Columns (8) have mixed types".
+Depending on your pandas version, you might see an error like `"DtypeWarning: Columns (8) have mixed types"`.
 This means that it's encountered a problem reading in our data.
 In this case it almost certainly means that it has columns where some of the entries are strings and some are integers.
 For now we're going to ignore it and hope we don't run into a problem, but in the long run we'd need to investigate this warning.

 ## 2.1 What's even in it? (the summary)